 Audit Responses and Corrective Audit Plans

 The Office of the State Comptroller’s (OSC) audits often identify opportunities for improving operations and governance.
 They can also identify strategies to reduce costs and strengthen controls intended to safeguard assets.
-These varying scopes and objectives will therefore present many different types of findings and recommendations.
-It is our goal that every audit have a positive result and that audit findings and recommendations present local officials with the opportunity to take positive action and to document their efforts to improve operations.
+These varying scopes and objectives will present different types of findings and recommendations.
+Our goal is that every audit has a positive effect and that audit findings and recommendations present local officials with the opportunity to take positive action and document their efforts to improve operations.

-When local officials promptly focus on findings and recommendations contained in audit reports, and put into writing their response to these reports, audits will serve as the effective management tools they should be.
+When local officials promptly focus on the findings and recommendations contained in audit reports and write thoughtful responses to these reports explaining the planned corrective action, audits are the effective management tools they should be.

 Written Response to the Draft Audit Report

-At this point, the written response to the draft audit report is not intended to be a formalized CAP.
-We are not asking for details on specific corrective actions taken or planned in response to the findings and recommendations contained in this draft report.
-We recognize that a formalized, well-thought out CAP can take some time for officials to develop.
-That is not to say you cannot provide those specifics if they are known at the time the audit response letter is prepared; it is just not our expectation that you do so in the audit response letter.
+The written response to the draft audit report is not intended to be a formalized CAP.
+Additionally, we are not asking for details on specific corrective actions taken or planned in response to the findings and recommendations contained in the draft audit report.
+We recognize that a formalized, well-thought-out CAP can take time for officials to develop.
+Nonetheless, officials may choose to provide those specifics if they are known at the time the audit response letter is prepared; but it is not our expectation that you do so in the audit response letter.

 What is the Process?

 Near the end of the audit, OSC will provide local officials with a copy of the draft audit report.
-OSC staff will also, as a general rule, schedule a discussion with appropriate officials to go over the tentative findings and recommendations contained in that draft audit report.
-You will have 30 days from the date the draft audit report is provided to you to respond, although we encourage a shorter response time whenever possible.
-Submitting your response to our audit in writing within 30 days helps to ensure timely processing of the report.
+OSC staff will also, as a general rule, schedule an exit discussion with appropriate officials to go over the tentative findings and recommendations in the draft audit report.
+Officials have 30 days from the date the draft audit report is provided to them to respond, although we encourage a shorter response time whenever possible.
+Submitting your response to our draft audit report in writing within 30 days helps to ensure the timely processing of the report.

-We accept only one response from your local government.
+We will accept only one audit response from your local government or school.
 The response should:

-- Be signed by the chairman of the governing board or the chief executive officer or someone acting on his or herbehalf
+- Be signed by the chairman of the governing board.
+Alternatively, the response may be signed by the chief executive officer (or designee acting on their behalf) on behalf of the governing body.

-- Be on official local government or school district stationery
+- Be on official local government or school stationery.

-- Tell us your position concerning the audit findings – do you agree or disagree with what we reported?
+- Tell us your position concerning the audit findings and recommendations – do you agree or disagree with what we reported?

-There is one exception to the one response rule: if our audit report has findings relating to a separately elected official's office or department (like a town clerk or highway superintendent), then that separately elected official may also respond on his or her own behalf.
+The only exception to the one response rule is if our audit report has findings and recommendations related to the office or department of separately elected officials (e.g., a town clerk or highway superintendent).
+In this instance, the separately elected officials may also respond on their behalf.
+Please discuss this with the audit team if you have questions or concerns.

 Where Does the Audit Response Letter Get Sent?

-Generally, audit responses are sent to the attention of the Chief Examiner of the OSC regional or statewide office which conducted the audit.
-The addresses of the OSC offices can be found here.
-Members of the audit team will provide you with the particular OSC address for submitting your written audit response.
+Generally, audit responses should be addressed to the attention of the Chief of Municipal Audits of the OSC regional or statewide office that conducted the audit.
+The audit response can be mailed or sent as an email attachment.
+The addresses and emails of the OSC offices can be found at the end of this brochure.
+You can also find the address or email of the OSC office that conducted your audit at the end of the draft audit report, or members of the audit team can provide you with the particular OSC address or email for submitting your written audit response.

 What Happens After We Receive Your Response?

-Once we receive your response letter, we will evaluate the response to see if it causes us to remove or modify a finding or recommendation.
-We will also send you a letter confirming that we received your written response.
+Once the audit team receives your response letter, they will evaluate the response to determine whether it causes us to remove or modify a finding or recommendation in the report.

-The general content of your response letter (whether you agreed with our findings or not) will be summarized in the audit report’s executive summary and the entire response letter will be included as an appendix to the final published audit report.
-However, we do not include voluminous attachments to responses in the final audit report.
-Therefore we suggest that you limit the amount of attachments to your response.
-If you have significant documents that you think would change our report findings, you should contact the audit team and discuss the issues with them.
+The audit report will be updated to include a statement indicating whether officials agreed with our findings and recommendations.
+The response letter will be included as an appendix to the final, published audit report.
+However, voluminous attachments to responses will not be included in the final audit report.
+Therefore, we suggest that you limit the number of attachments to your response.
+If you have significant documents that you think would change the report findings, you should contact the audit team to discuss the issues before sending the response letter.
 We also recommend that you avoid including information in the audit response that is considered confidential or sensitive in nature.

 What Happens if We Don't Receive Your Response?

-If you do not submit a response letter, we will release the final audit report with a statement in the executive summary that you did not submit a written response within the time required.
+If OSC does not receive a response letter, we will release the final audit report with a statement in the audit report indicating that officials chose not to submit a written response or did not submit a written response within the required timeframe.

 Corrective Action Plans

-All local governments that receive audit reports with recommendations should file a CAP with OSC.
-School districts and BOCES, as well as fire districts, that receive audit reports with recommendations are statutorily required to prepare and file a written CAP with OSC.
-School districts and BOCES must also file their plans with the New York State Commissioner of Education.
+A CAP should be filed with OSC if your audit report contained recommendations.
+School districts, BOCES and fire districts that receive audit reports with recommendations are statutorily required to prepare and file a written CAP with OSC.
+School districts and BOCES must also file their CAPs with the New York State Commissioner of Education.

 What Should Be Included in the CAP?

-When preparing your plan, each corrective action should be described in sufficient detail to demonstrate clearly what corrections have occurred or are planned in response to each recommendation, who within the local government or school district is responsible for implementation, and the implementation date.
 To be considered effective, the corrective actions must be suitably designed to remedy the conditions described in our audit report.
 If corrective action is not planned for certain recommendations, an explanation should be provided.
-If the plan indicates that a recommendation will not be implemented, but equally effective action will be taken to address the situation, the alternative action should be described in sufficient detail to allow us to assess its reasonableness.
-In instances where you disagree with a recommendation, your plan should provide a discussion of the nature of the disagreement and a reasonable explanation for not taking corrective action.
+If the CAP indicates that a recommendation will not be implemented, but equally effective action will be taken to address the situation, the alternative action should be described in sufficient detail to allow us to assess its reasonableness.
+In instances where you disagree with a recommendation, your CAP should provide a discussion of the nature of the disagreement and a reasonable explanation for not taking corrective action.

 When Should the CAP Be Prepared?